 However, if you get asked to take a test after being arrested as police are processing you, refusing it can have consequences.
 This breath test is required by law.
 If you refuse to take the test at this point, you can face extra penalties like a longer license suspension or extra jail time.

-Because of the consequences, it’s in your best interests to comply with a breath test after your arrest.
-However, if you do refuse the test, it doesn’t mean you’ll be convicted.
-But you should reach out to a DUI defense lawyer as soon as possible to talk about your options.
-A DUI lawyer will know how to defend charges related to test refusal.
+Because of the consequences, it is in your best interests to comply with a breath test after your arrest.
+However, if you do refuse the test, it does not mean you will be convicted.
+You should reach out to a DUI defense lawyer as soon as possible to talk about your options.

 If I’ve Been Offered a Plea Bargain, Should I Take It?